Dispersed Camping near San Rafael, NM

 Dispersed camping near San Rafael, New Mexico centers around several primitive sites on public lands, including Six Mile Canyon, Turkey Springs, and Forest Service Road areas.
-These free camping zones typically feature no amenities and follow standard dispersed camping regulations on Bureau of Land Management (BLM) and Forest Service lands.
+These free dispersed campsites follow standard BLM and Forest Service regulations and offer no amenities — no drinking water, toilets, or trash service — so campers must pack in all supplies and pack out all waste.
 Most sites are accessible via dirt roads that branch off from major highways, particularly Interstate 40, allowing for overnight or multi-day stays in undeveloped natural settings.

 Access roads to these dispersed sites vary significantly in quality and may become impassable after rainfall.
 Six Mile Canyon Road requires careful navigation, with several reviews noting that lower clearance vehicles should stay near the entrance while high-clearance or 4WD vehicles can access more remote sites.
 The road is closed annually from December 15 through March 31.
 Turkey Springs sits at elevations above 7,000 feet, making it cooler than surrounding areas.
 Most dispersed sites lack drinking water, toilets, and trash service, requiring campers to pack in all supplies and pack out all waste.

-The camping experience varies across these locations, with Six Mile Canyon offering sites ranging from areas near I-40 with highway noise to more secluded spots several miles down the dirt road.
+Six Mile Canyon offers sites ranging from areas near I-40 with highway noise to more secluded spots several miles down the dirt road.
 "We drove about 3 miles down a dirt road before picking our spot.
 You could easily park anywhere but they have some spots with fire-pits," noted one camper about Six Mile Canyon.
 Turkey Springs provides a different environment with "large Ponderosa Pines with White Cedar and Oak scrub" and "lots of options for sites on both sides of 162 before it starts going uphill."
 Cell service is inconsistent throughout the region, with most areas receiving limited coverage.
 Wildlife sightings are common, particularly coyotes in the early morning hours at Six Mile Canyon.

 1. BLM land near Grants, NM